Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

     OpenID Connect is meant to delegate authentication to a 3rd party provider with a global goal to no longer have credentials management by Tuleap (either in Local DB or LDAP).

-    As soon users identify themselves with an OpenID Connect provider, they will no longer be able to use their existing credentials (if they had any) for:
+    As soon as users identify themselves with an OpenID Connect provider, they will no longer be able to use their existing credentials (if they had any) for:

     * Web login (they should use OpenID Connect instead)